pranaysy/ETCPy/README.md

 # ETCPy
 Compute Effort To Compress (ETC) using the NSRPS algorithm in Python.

+Currently computes the exact ETC on a 1-dimensional symbolic sequence.
+Convenience functions provided for converting data to symbolic sequence.

 ***Reference paper:***
 Nagaraj, Nithin, Karthi Balasubramanian, and Sutirth Dey. *A New Complexity Measure for Time Series Analysis and Classification.* The European Physical Journal Special Topics 222, no. 3–4 (July 2013): 847–60. https://doi.org/10.1140/epjst/e2013-01888-9.

 # Installation
 Dependencies: `Numba` and `NumPy`
-Currently unpackaged, clone the repository, install NumPy and Numba using conda
+Currently unpackaged.
+Clone the repository, install NumPy and Numba using conda.

 # Demo
 Please check out `demo.py` to see ETC in action.

 # TODO
  - Add comments and documentation
  - Extend 1-dimensional ETC to n-dimensional ETC